tatpongkatanyukul/Collaborative/unit206.md

   * Interquartile Range with Log-Normal Distribution: If a variable follows a log-normal distribution then the logarithms of the observations follow a normal distribution.
 A reasonable approach then is to apply the natural log ```ln``` to the original data and then apply the tests intended to the "normalized" distributions.
 We refer to this method as the log-IQ.

+  * Ordinary and Studentized Residuals: Studentized residuals eliminate the units of measurement by dividing the residuals by an estimate of their standard deviation.
+One limitation of this approach is that it assumes the regression model is correctly specified.
+  * Cook's Distance -  In a linear regression model, Cook's distance is used to estimate the influence of a data point on the regression.
+The principle of Cook’s distance is to measure the effect of deleting a given observation.
+Data points with a large distance may represent outliers.
+For the i^th point in the sample, Cook's distance is defined as:
+D_i = sum_{j=1}^n (y_i y_j(i))^2/((k+1) s^2).

+  * Mahalanobis Distance - This test is based on Wilks method designed to detect a single outlier from a normal multivariable sample.
+It approaches the maximum squared Mahalanobis Distance (MD) to an F-distribution function formulation, which is often more appropriate than a chi2 distribution.
+For a p-dimensional multivariate sample  (i = 1,…,n), the Mahalanobis distance of the i^th case is defined as:
+  MD_i = \sqrt{x_i - t}^T C^{-1} (x_i - t)}
+where where t is the estimated multivariate location, which is usually the arithmetic mean, and C is the estimated covariance matrix, usually the sample covariance matrix.

+Multivariate outliers can be simply defined as observations having a large squared Mahalanobis distance.
+In this work, the squared Mahalanobis distance is compared with quantiles of the F-distribution with p and p − 1 degrees of freedom.
+Critical values are calculated using Bonferroni bounds.